 Pros and Cons of the Bladeless LASIK Procedure

-Microkeratomes produce corneal flaps that are thinner at center.
+Microkeratomes produce corneal flaps that are thinner at the center.
 In contrast, laser flaps are more predictable and have consistent thickness throughout.
-These higher quality flaps mean an even lower less risk of complications, including a decreased risk of corneal abrasions and astigmatism.
+These higher-quality flaps mean an even lower less risk of complications, including a decreased risk of corneal abrasions and astigmatism.
 Consistency also means that all-laser LASIK is an especially good option for patients with more curved or thinner corneas.

 Among bladeless LASIK complications, there is only one unique symptom that doesn’t typically happen with traditional LASIK: transient light sensitivity.
 Around 1% of patients who undergo bladeless LASIK experience this syndrome a few weeks after surgery.
 The problem usually goes away after treatment with medicated prescription eye drops.

 If you’ve had previous corneal surgery, microkeratome LASIK might be necessary.
 With all-laser procedures, water bubbles form and may get through previous incisions, interfering with the focusing (reshaping) laser.